rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 So, if you’re wondering how to create a localized feed or a complex feed with specific attributes you can do this easily with the option.

 **Google Analytics Support**
-You can add and configure Google Analytics UTM tracking-codes to your product URLs.
+You can add and configure Google Analytics UTM tracking codes to your product URLs.
 It will allow you to measure the effectiveness of marketing channels in Google Analytics.

 **Track Products With Facebook Pixel**
 You can now add Facebook pixel code to your store and track the performance for every product you upload on Facebook dynamic shop using this plugin.